TramellLi/Software-Engineering-Group-21/Documentation/3_uxDesign.md

 - most people work on a desk experience discomfort
-- people are in pain but are not aware that they could look up self-help videos/tutorials onlin.
+- people are in pain but are not aware that they could look up self-help videos/tutorials online.
+- lack of exposure to self-help option leading to the misconception that doing targeted exercises will not help with the posture and fix pain.
-- lack of exposure to self-help option – misconception sports != medicine
+- lack of exposure to self-help option -> lack of interest in sports medicine

+Here are some comments that we have gathered from our potential users:
-- lack of exposure-> caused lack of interest in sports medicine “ I do not have time to always book myself in for consultation” “ my doctor has told me that I should move around more, or stretch more, but without telling me specifically what to do, most of the time I do not even know where to start looking”
+ “ I do not have time to always book myself in for consultation, just live with my pain, I wish I could look up for some advice but it will cost me alot of time since anything related to medicine and sciences demands a lot of time to study in order to get your head around it.
+Plus I don't even know where to start looking”
+ “ my doctor has told me that I should move around more, or stretch more but I am already in so much pain, I do not believe that moving around more will help me to fix my problem”